xero/moebius-web/README.md

 # Resize

 Allows the canvas to be resized to a specific number of columns and rows.
 A maximum of 320 columns, and 1000 rows can be chosen.
-Once the operation has completed the undo and redo buffers will be cleared.

 # Load